 Once your contractor has prepared the area, they will remove your old roof in sections.
 They will start at the farthest corner of your roof from your driveway and work their way toward the dump trailer and new materials.
 As they remove a section, some of our contractors will begin installing your new roof while others will continue to remove your old roof.
 This is done to save time, money, and reduce foot traffic on your roof.

 As you prepare to replace your roof, the next step is to protect your property.
 Your contractor will start by tarping the ground where debris will be dumped and covering your shrubs and landscaping.
 This ensures that your property remains safe during the roof replacement process.
-It's also a good idea to consider protecting valuable items inside your home, depending on the size and scope of your roof replacement in Folly Beach.
+It's also a good idea to consider protecting valuable items inside your home, depending on the size and scope of your roof replacement in Folly Beach, SC.

 As your Empire roof replacement team cleans up and removes sections of your roof, your gutters will also be cleaned out.
 This cleaning includes removing any debris from the tear-off, leaves, and other potential blockages.
 It should be noted that it's important to clean out your gutters periodically throughout the year to maintain the integrity of your roof.
 Don't wait to have your gutters cleaned until it's time for your roof to be replaced.